 The University of Redlands' partnership with Palomar College ensures a successful pathway to your bachelor's degree.
-Now you can earn a Bachelor of Science in Business degree from the University of Redlands School of Business while attending classes right on the Palomar College campus.
+Now you can earn a Bachelor of Science in Business degree from the University of Redlands School of Business & Society while attending classes right on the Palomar College campus.